-The disastrous mishandling of a lethal pandemic by the administration, the cabinet, the senate, and several state governors who all seem to have pretzels for brains has caused travelers from this country to be banned from most of the rest of the world.
-For the first time in history, the circumstances of the last 7 months see Americans globally pitied and distrusted.
+The disastrous mishandling of a lethal pandemic by the administration, the cabinet, the senate, and several state governors who all seemed to have pretzels for brains caused travelers from this country to be banned from most of the rest of the world.
+For the first time in history, we've seen Americans globally pitied and distrusted.
 While individuals are not their governments’ policies, we are recipients of the consequences of those policies nonetheless.

 I despair for the distress of the people and governmental structures of the US.
 When this era is analyzed from the distance and objectivity of history, it will be said that this was the year when America unraveled, when the worst of our instincts were unleashed.
 Despite the nation-wide protests against racism, injustice, and police violence, legitimate grievances are met and distorted with “what-aboutism” and “blue lives matter” as if black lives don’t.
 Those employing these defenses either fail to see how those responses trivialize well founded complaints – or they do so intentionally to sow confusion.

 Unfortunately, while thousands assemble to exercise their first amendment rights, looters, property destroyers, and agitators infiltrate peaceful, sincere demonstrators, exacerbating tensions, giving local police and the federal government excuses to perform as a military force fighting a war against our own people.
 It’s unclear if those who are bent towards violence have political motives because their identification as such can’t be trusted, given that it comes from biased, scared, power-abusing sources.